Inviting two AI agents to generate a collaboration protocol

 Next I need to get a conceptual lay of the land for services running on the system.
 My operations file addresses this with an architecture overview near the top.
 The document lists every service, how it was installed (container, systemd unit, native process), what port it listens on, and what it depends on.
 A diagram showing how traffic flows through the system works for understanding relationships.
 Both sections give two views of the same information, optimized for different questions.
 What software’s on this system vs what are the listening services & ports operating on the system?

-When something breaks, I need to know what else might be affected.
-When I want to add a new service, I need to know which ports are already taken and which dependencies exist.
-Without an inventory, I am reasoning about a system I cannot fully describe.
+When something breaks on the system, I need to know what else might be affected.
+When I want to add a new service, I need to know which ports are already in use so I don’t stomp on existing ports.
+I also need to know which dependencies exist.
+The Inventory in an operations file helps me quickly reason about a system I don’t fully remember.

-Generally speaking- I always run the same set of discovery commands to figure out the state of the system.
-I find I don’t retain all of the commands I need for checking systemd, docker containers, nginx and other services.
+Generally speaking- I run the same set of discovery commands when I’m trying to discover the state of a system I’m troubleshooting.
+In practice- I don’t correctly remember all of the commands I need for checking systemd, docker containers, nginx and other services.
 To overcome my failing memory- I use a python script to collect the discrete details of the system- and I use an AI agent to infer the details & rationale of the system.
 If the agent doesn’t get it right- I correct it and update the documentation.

-I would recommend writing this section when the system is healthy and there is time to verify each entry.
-Run through the services, confirm the ports, confirm the install methods, trace the dependency chains.
+You can use agents to generate each section as needed, however I would recommend writing these sections personally when the system is healthy and there is time to verify each entry- meaning you might skip this work at install time.
+Let the services run for a few days and make sure everything’s working correctly.
+Confirm the ports, confirm the install methods, trace your dependency chains and then initiate the generation of troubleshooting documentation.
 Writing documentation forces you to obtain a level of understanding that casual troubleshooting does not.
 We cannot write down how a service connects to its database without confirming we actually know which database it uses.
 The act of writing documentation helps you discover surprises.
+We may not remember these activities later- but the documentation quality will be higher because you were actively involved in producing it.

 How Do I Fix Things When It Does Break?

-When something goes wrong, we need a way to diagnose the problem and a record of how similar problems were solved before.
+When something goes wrong on the system, we need a way to diagnose the problem and evaluate it against a record of how similar problems were solved before.

-I build the troubleshooting section from specific incidents, each following a pattern: symptoms observed, commands run to investigate, root cause found, fix applied.
+I add sections to the troubleshooting section from specific incidents– each following a pattern: symptoms observed, commands run to investigate, root cause found, fix applied.
 The most valuable entries are the ones written right after spending two hours solving a problem, while the details are still fresh.
-In the future, we’ll solve the same problem in five minutes.
+High quality documentation means that in the future, we’ll solve the same problem in five minutes.

 I try to organize this section by symptom rather than by cause.
 When something breaks, I know what we are seeing (the service is unresponsive, the page returns an error, the log is full of a particular message).
 I don’t know why at this point.
 Entries organized by symptom let me match what I observe to a known pattern without knowing the components I need to check.